isntlee/PopFlix/README.md

 ### Dockerize Application:

-Please note - in order to run this container on your system, you will need this installed:
+Please note - in order to run this container on your system, you will need Docker installed on your system.
+And some working knowledge.
 - [Docker](https://www.docker.com/) - to build and run this containerized application, add these commands to your terminal.

-1. To build (if unbuilt) and start the container:
+1. To build (if unbuilt) and start the container in detatched mode:
     ```
-    docker-compose up -d --build
+    docker-compose up -d
     ```

-2. To run the container:
-    ```
-    docker build -t popflix
-    ```

-3. To stop and remove the container:
+2. To stop and remove the container:
     ```
     docker-compose down
     ```